 Why this name is given?

-Because cytochrome Q is transferring their electrons to Cytochrome C that’s why the name Q-cytochrome-C is given while the oxidoreductase means there is an oxidation-reduction reaction between these.
+Because cytochrome Q is transferring its electrons to Cytochrome C that’s why the name Q-cytochrome-C is given while the oxidoreductase means there is an oxidation-reduction reaction between these.

 Step-4 starts with complex-IV.
 In this step, the transfer of electrons from Cytochrome-C to complex-Iv occurs.